cpulover-practice/spring-cloud/README.md

 ### Notes - Tips
-- Need to commit the Config Git Repo for every change
+- For every change in the Config Git Repo, need to commit and restart the Config Server
+- ```bootstrap.properties``` used for Spring Cloud has higher priority than ```application.properties``` used in Spring Boot